-DAWSON STREET, BALLARAT.-Two more were added to the church by faith and obedience on Lord's day, May 6th.
+DAWSON STREET, BALLARAT .- Two more were added to the church by faith and obedience on Lord's day, May 6th.
 On Monday, April 30th, a social was held to bid farewell to Bro.
 H. Mahon, who has been laboring with us for the last four months, during which time sixteen persons have been baptised, two of whom have not joined the church.
 Seven of the number are from the Sunday School, which is a great encouragement to the teachers.
 The meeting was a great success, and a plentiful supply of good things was provided, and ample justice done to them.
 The after meeting was presided over by Bro.
 C. Morris, when many kind things were said in Bro.
-Mahon's behalf, cordially acknowledging the good work done by him, and wishing him every success in his new field of labor, the proceedings were enlivened by vocal and instrumental selections, and altogether a most T. H. VANSTON. enjoyable evening was spent.
+Mahon's behalf, cordially acknowledging the good work dose by him, and wishing him every success in his new field of labor, the proceedings were enlivened by vocal and instrumental selections, and altogether a most T. H. VANSTON. enjoyable evening was spent.

-MOOROOLBARK,-The brethren here were encouraged this morning at having with us W. Burgess, of the Echuca district, who presided, and J. K. Heeshelwood, who addressed the meeting.
+MOOROOLBARK,-The brethren here were encouraged this morning at having with us W. Burgess, of the Echuca district, who presided, and J. K. Heashelwood, who addressed the meeting.
 In the evening

-Bro Burgess held a gospel meeting, which was well strended by an interested audience, and we believe that by having a brother here who could give his time to the preaching of the word a good work could be done.
+Bro Burgess held a gospel meeting, which was well graded by an interested andience, and we believe that by having a brother here who could give his time that by having of the word a good work could be to the preaching of the word a good work could